hitu3103/1st-project/README.md

 # 1st-project
-this is my first code project
+This is my first Git Repository
 Author- Hitakshi